CARE + MAINTENANCE

 Pests can potentially be a problem with natural fibre rugs.
 The risk of damage occurring from pests is increased when the items are in storage, especially in dark, humid spaces with little or no air flow.
 To prevent damage from moths (which are the worst culprits) regularly inspect all sides of your products when it is in use and storage.
 In the unlikely event that you do have a problem with moths or other pests, treatments should only be applied by an experienced professional.
 The best prevention is to have the item in use in a room with good ventilation and filtered light.

-Never store in plastic bags as this can cause discolouration over a period of time.
+Never store in plastic bags as this can cause discoloration over a period of time.
 Instead, keep in a clean and dry environment that is easily accessible for regular inspection and cleaning.